bbohen/resume/README.md

 ### Highlights

 * 10 years of experience with developing modern applications and the data layers to power them
-* Helped lead and grow development team for Perch Security from series A funding to successful sale of the company
+* Helped lead and grow development team for Perch Security from Series A funding to successful sale of the company
 * Architected functionality and solutions for highly active data pipeline responsible for over 30 million records a minute
 * Led development teams responsible for multiple enterprise applications (Sysco Foods and Siemens)